 You don't even pay card replacement charges.
-It really is tailored for small businesses and the best part is that you can use business checks to make payments straight from your Nearside Business Checking account.
+It really is tailored for small businesses.
+And, the best part is that you can use business checks to make payments straight from your Nearside Business Checking account.

 Can you use Nearside as a personal account with personal checks?

-What Is Considered a Personal Check?
+What Is a Personal Check?

 A personal check is a check that's meant for your own personal use.
-It’s basically a slip of paper that instructs your bank to transfer money from your personal checking account to a payee's account.
-Needless to say, if you're the payee, then a personal check transfers money from someone else's account to yours.
+It’s a slip of paper that instructs your bank to transfer money from your personal checking account to a payee's account.
+Needless to say, if you're the payee, then a personal check transfers cash from someone else's account to yours.

 When do you need to use personal checks?

 Personal checks usually come in handy when the payee requests that you pay by check.
 Some small businesses neither accept credit nor debit cards.
 In contrast, some won't allow you to pay cash if the amount exceeds a specific value.
 Such cases bring personal checks into the picture.

 However, if you are a small business, it is essential to keep in mind that a personal check is not a secured check.
 This means that while the payee can write your business a check for any amount of money.
 Therefore, they may have insufficient funds in their personal bank account.
 As a result, when you go to the ATM to cash this check, it will bounce.
 You also risk going unpaid until the payee has enough money in their bank account.